-Since November 1, 2002, the directors have held the principal occupations described above, or other positions with the same, predecessor or associated firms with the exceptions of: Mr. Astley, who prior to September 2004, was President, Sun Life Financial Canada; Mr. Cope, who prior to October 2005, was President and Chief Operating Officer, TELUS Mobility; Mr. Farmer, who prior to December 2002, was Senior Director, McKinsey & Company; Mr. Galloway, who prior to May 2004, was Corporate Director; Mr. Orsino, who prior to November 2005, was President and Chief Executive Officer, Masonite International Corporation; Dr. Piper, who prior to July 2006, was President, University of British Columbia; and Ms. Southern, who prior to January 2003, was Co-Chairman and Co-Chief Executive Officer, ATCO Ltd. and Canadian Utilities Limited.
+Since November 1, 2003, the directors have held the principal occupations described above, or other positions with the same, predecessor or associated firms with the exceptions of: Mr. Astley, who prior to September 2004, was President, Sun Life Financial Canada; Mr. Cope, who prior to October 2005, was President, TELUS Mobility; Mr. Galloway, who prior to May 2004, was Corporate Director; Mr. Orsino, who prior to November 2005, was President, Chief Executive Officer and Director, Masonite International Corporation; Dr. Piper, who prior to July 2006, was President and Vice-Chancellor, University of British Columbia; and Mr. Wilson, who prior to January 2007 was Chief Risk Officer, J.P.
+Morgan Chase & Co.